jribbink/equifood/docs/final-report.md

 These are mostly written in markdown, however some exists in the form of PDF files.

+## Testing Report

+The final round of testing before handoff consisted of eight testing sessions by eight different testers.
+These testers raised a number of issues and improvements for the app.
+Some of these issues have been handled, but others are issues worth considering.
+Many of these are listed under the [issues](https://github.com/jribbink/equifood/issues) page on the GitHub page, but some are not listed.
+More general issues can be found [below](#further-work).

+**Note: The issues presented in this report are NOT comprehensive.
+The app may have undocumented issues not listed here.
+We highly recommend testing further as described in the [Testing section above](#testing).** It is also worth noting that some issues may arise due to the testing environment; issues regarding the map in particular were strongly suspected of being tied to Android Studio's emulation settings, for which we couldn't find a fix.

+In our testing, users were first asked to take the role of an EquiFood customer, looking to order food through the app from a particular restaurant.
+Second, they were asked to take the role of a merchant with an EquiFood account, who wanted to manage their restauranta's orders and their menu.

+Notable issues discovered include, but are not limited to:

+### High-Priority Issues

+1. The map loads inconsistently -- speed varies, if it loads at all -- and sometimes gives an UnhandledPromiseRejection.
+Unclear if this is an Android Studio issue.
+2. "Back" buttons for user navigation do not appear on all screens.
+This violates good design principles.
+(Back buttons have been implemented on some screens and may be copied.)
+3. If a user fails to log in, no error message is displayed in their view.
+Should differentiate between invalid credentials and a failed connection to the server.
+4. Similarly, if a user attempts to create an account but encounters an issue (e.g. their password is invalid), there is no error message.
+5. Image upload was attempted but not implemented confidently.
+May be a mix of faulty implementation and Android Studio issues.
+6. Order deadline time currently defaults to 15 minutes from the time the order is placed.
+This should be changed to a specification by the merchant.
+7. Orders on the merchant side do not currently have an identifier of who placed the order.
+This makes it impossible for the merchant to know who the order is for.

+### Medium-Priority Issues

+1. All EquiFood signposting and branding is currently extremely basic, and should be replaced with an official logo and branding when able.
+2. Merchants on the main page (and food items on individual merchants' pages) are not paginated or limited to a certain number at first.
+This may cause issues with load times or visual overload for users.
+3. The order deadline time should be shown on the OrderList page as well as on an individual order's page.

+### Low-Priority Issues

+1. Some parts of the merchant app are unnecessary due to being copied from the customer app.
+Example: the merchant does not need thanks on an individual order's page, nor a map pointing to their own location.
+2. Hyphenated phone numbers should be accepted (e.g. 111-111-1111) rather than only strings of ten digits; or, at least, it should be automatically formatted into a phone number format for ease of viewing.
+3. Some relevant (but arguably superfluous) information is missing; our testers identified an instruction to "ask for an EquiFood order for \[name\]" on the order page to be helpful, though this may not be necessary.

+Testers identified the app's greatest strengths as its aesthetic, the visibility of the system, its internal consistency, and how familiar the setup is compared to other food delivery apps.
+The greatest pitfall of the app is the lack of documentation and assistance with errors, which admittedly was a lower priority with our limited development time.

 ## Further Work

 While this is a reasonably functional app, there exists some components which might make it a poor candidate for the App Store or Google Play in the current state (or just features that still need further implementation).